 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Skin tags are flesh-colored skin growths that usually develop on areas of the body where skin rubs together, such as the neck, armpit or groin.
+A common occurrence, skin tags are flesh-colored skin growths that usually develop on areas of your body where skin rubs together, like your neck, armpit or groin.

 “They don’t discriminate — they affect people of all ages and body types and can occur anywhere, including the face,” says dermatologist Pamela Ng, MD.